 The Operating Authority for the Town of Newmarket's Water Distribution System has created an operational plan to meet the above legislated requirements.
 It sets out a framework to develop a Quality Management System (QMS) that is specific and relevant to our drinking water system.
 Basically, an Operations Plan can be described as follows "Say what you do, then do what you say."

 Our Operational Plan and QMS policy have been endorsed by the Owner (Mayor, Council, CAO).
 For the Corporation of the Town of Newmarket, our QMS policy (Accessible) reads:

 The Town of Newmarket Water Distribution System is recognized by the Ministry of Environment & Climate Change (MOECC) as a Large Municipal Residential Drinking Water System.

-The Town pledges to ensure open communication, both with public, as well as staff concerning all policies, procedures and documentation pertaining to drinking water quality.
+The Town commits to ensure open communication, both with the public, as well as staff concerning all policies, procedures and documentation pertaining to DWQMS

 The Quality Management Policy applies to all municipal management and staff, and is posted at the Operations Centre, Municipal Offices and on the Town's website.